git/Documentation/CodingGuidelines

 Error Messages

-- Do not end error messages with a full stop.
+- Do not end a single-sentence error message with a full stop.

 - Do not capitalize the first word, only because it is the first word